-Something I am extremely passionate about is Advocacy, Advocacy for raising awareness of Ovarian Cancer, raising funds for much needed research, and engaging with the wider community of fellow Teal Survivors and medical professionals to learn about and promote the latest developments in research and emerging treatment options.
+Something I am extremely passionate about is Advocacy- for raising awareness of Ovarian Cancer, raising funds for research, and engaging with the wider community of Teal Sisters.

-Advocacy was something that I accidentally fell into, and for anyone reading this and wanting to engage and give back, I can’t recommend it enough!!
-For me, it all started a few months after my diagnosis, when the company I worked for was taking nominations for their “Charity of the Year” beneficiary.
-My manager insisted he nominate the UK charity “Ovarian Cancer Action” and use my story.
+Advocacy was something that I accidentally fell into, and for anyone reading this and wanting to engage and give back, I can’t recommend it enough!
+For me, it all started a few months after my diagnosis when the company I worked for was taking nominations for their “Charity of the Year” beneficiary.
+My manager insisted he nominate the UK charity “Ovarian Cancer Action” and share my story.
 As the votes were counted, we won with overwhelming support!
 All of my colleagues were so shocked to hear of my diagnosis and wanted to do everything they could to help.
-By the end of the year, the organisation had raised £40,000 for OCA and I had formed a wonderful relationship with this charity.
-I was thrust out of my comfort zone and invited to speak at fundraising events and charity balls, help coordinate a fun-run team, and do a coin donation bucket collection at London Underground Tube stations.
+By the end of the year, the company had raised £40,000 for OCA and I had formed a wonderful relationship with this charity.
+From helping coordinate a fun-run team, through to collecting gold coin bucket donations at London Underground Tube stations, I was thrust out of my comfort zone and soon being invited to speak at fundraising events and balls.

-This section documents the events and initiatives I have been involved in.
-I have been truly inspired to have met these amazing people who work tirelessly to organise events to help others or honour the lives of loved ones lost.
-I feel honoured to have been a part of these, and it in turn gives me great comfort and meaning to what I go through as a woman still fighting this disease.
+I have been truly inspired to have met such amazing people who work tirelessly to help make a difference for women with ovarian cancer and to honour the lives of those no longer with us.
+Advocacy helps give meaning to what I go through as a woman fighting this disease.

-These charities do such wonderful work to support women faced with Ovarian Cancer from facilitating support groups and developing resources, to funding research for clinical trials, raising awareness in the community about the symptoms, and to being our voice in the political sense to advocate for government funding and drug approvals.
+These charities do such wonderful work to support women faced with Ovarian Cancer- from facilitating support services and developing resources, to funding research for clinical trials, raising awareness in the community about the symptoms, and to being our voice in the political setting to advocate for government funding and drug approvals.
 I'm always thankful to all of these charities for all the work they do.